5 strategies to address tech change resistance

 Resistance is a natural occurrence when introducing changes, including technology augmentation.
 However, employers can effectively address it by proactively investigating where and why it can occur.
 They must emphasise change benefits, catering to the audience’s learning styles and using their preferred communication methods.
 Creating a change journey that resonates with everyone and fosters a positive attitude towards digital transformation is essential.
 The success of technology adoption hinges on user acceptance.
 Without gaining internal buy-in, the potential benefits of any tech will remain unrealised.

 Technology solutions have emerged as critical allies in a world of constant disruptions, allowing companies to stay agile and adapt to shifting workforce requirements.
-As part of our advisory function – Pontoon Instinct – and specifically within the Technology & Integration practice – we help customers scope, build and deploy technology solutions that best suit their business requirements.
+As part of our Advisory function – we help customers scope, build and deploy technology solutions that best suit their business requirements.
 This includes supporting selection, implementation, and adoption.
 Contact us through the button below if you wish to find out more.

 Related Post